Friday, 30 December 2022

 Rhiannon (リアノン): Aka Rhiannon Madoc (リアノン・マドック), she is Nudd Madoc’s blonde pigtailed, youthful daughter.

-Blodeuwedd (ブロードゥウェッド): Blodeuwedd is a beach blonde girl from Wales.
+Blodeuwedd (ブロードゥウェッド): Blodeuwedd is a beach blonde girl from Wales, who happens to introduce Reiko to witchcraft.

 Nudd (ナッド): Aka Nudd Madoc (ナッド・マドック), he is Gwynn Wood’s mentor.